 AMERICAN CIVIL LIBERTIES UNION FOUNDATION

-The American Civil Liberties Union Foundation (ACLU), founded in 1920, is a nationwide, nonprofit, nonpartisan organization, with more than 500,000 members and is dedicated to the principles of liberty and equality embodied in the U.S. Constitution.
-The National Prison Project of the ACLU’s National Office in Washington, D.C. seeks legal interns for the Spring of 2013.
+The American Civil Liberties Union Foundation (ACLU), founded in 1920 , is a nationwide, nonprofit, nonpartisan organization with more than 500,000 members dedicated to the principles of liberty and equality embodied in the U.S. Constitution.
+The Equality Center – Disability Rights Program of the ACLU’s National Office San Francisco seeks applicants for a Spring/Summer 2013 Legal Internship .

-The Spring 2013 Legal Internship requires a 12-16 week commitment.
-The internship is part-time, with weekly hours that are negotiable.
+The Internship requires a 10 to 16 week commitment.
+The internship may be full-time or part-time, with weekly hours that are negotiable.
 Because this is an unpaid internship, students are highly encouraged to seek support for Public Interest Fellowship stipends.
-Arrangements can also be made with the student’s law school for work/study stipends or course credit.
+Arrangements can also be made with the student's law school for a work/study stipend or course credit.

 DESIRED EXPERIENCE AND QUALIFICATIONS

 The internship is open to students who are currently enrolled in law school, have completed their first year, and who possess the following:

 Proficiency in Microsoft Office Suite, including internet research.

 Ability to work independently.

 Experience with disability rights law, legislative lobbying, and personal experience with disability preferred.